 Jessica took the doll and put it in her bag.
 She thanked the woman and turned back toward the busy sidewalk, finding her place among the hundreds of other people walking to work that morning.

 It wasn’t until lunch time that Jessica remembered the doll.
 She pulled it out of her bag and took a long look at it.
 It was a simple doll.
-Maybe ten inches long, sewn from two piece of fabric.
+Maybe ten inches long, hand-stitched from two piece of fabric.
 Something a child could make.
 The face was painted on and the hair nothing but glued-on bits of yarn.
 But, its likeness was disarming.
 Jessica put the dress on the doll and held it in her hands, looking at it.

 It made her a little uncomfortable, but she set it next to her computer and began typing an email to her team.

 About an hour later, immersed in various paperwork, Jessica realized she was overheating a bit.
 She grabbed an empty file folder, sat back in her chair, and began to fan herself with it.
 The doll caught her eye.
 She reached for it, and realized it had become warm between her monitor and computer tower.